dadaismee/phd_thesis/manuscript/003_correlation_as_core_problem.md

 Crucially, this assumes that *the probability of an individual occupying a role is independent of their strategy*.
 This holds true even for strategy $B$, wherein the individual's role is correlated with their chosen action (Hawk or Dove).
 The assumption is that the strategy B itself is unrelated to role.
 In other words, If an agent is indeed an 'owner', it does not entail that she always plays a certain 'owner' strategy like 'Hawk' or 'Bourgeois'.
 However, according to @gintis2007a, empirical findings corroborate the existence of the 'endowment' effect, when owners value a resource more than intruders, thus making them fight harder for it.
 It presupposes a certain degree of correlation between role and strategy.

-@smith1976 used the term 'uncorrelated asymmetry' to refer to contests in which the value of the resource, or chance of victory, is not the same for both owner and intruder.
+@smith1976 used the term 'uncorrelated asymmetry' to refer to payoff-irrelevant differences in an otherwise symmetric game.
+In asymmetric contests the value of the resource, or chance of victory, is not the same for both owner and intruder.
 The payoffs to owners and intruders are often not equal, so the territory may be more valuable to an owner who has already familiarized themselves with food, refuge, and other.
 Ownership may even offer advantages in escalated contests.
 Inequality of payoffs is possible due to size or age asymmetry.
 Even if there is no inequality, an asymmetry can still settle contests.
 Thus, "Grazing" game as presented by Guala, does not require a correlated device and may be solved by uncorrelated asymmetry alone, as both players recognize the asymmetry of ownership and the value of territorial gains is less than the costs of potential injury, $V < C$, for they might value their own territory more than potential one.

 It is interesting that @maynardsmith1982 considers the 'social contract' game as one which humans can play but animals cannot.
 This game involves a group of individuals agreeing on a behavioral regularity and punishing any member who deviates from it.
 However, the act of punishing carries a cost, so in order to maintain stability, refusal to participate in enforcement must be considered a breach and punished as well.
 To ensure enforcement, a subgroup may be rewarded for carrying it out.
-***This is essentially a 'Driving game' or any other Hi-Lo coordination game***
+Essentially, the 'social contract' game differs from any other coordination or cooperation game in added normativity, that can be represented by a delta parameter.
+And this normativity is characteristic of social institutions as defined in rules-in-equilibria theory.
+This renders Guala's example with 'Grazing game' problematic, for, following Maynard Smith, not only HDB and 'Grazing game' are conceptually distinct, for they presuppose different cognitive capacities, but they must have different payoff structure due to added normativity in the human case.

 Overall, BE assumes that each player is trying to maximize their own self-interest, but no player is attempting to dominate or exploit the others.
 A BE is certainly a situation and not a solution concept.
 It occurs when the players have reached a strategy profile in which none of them can improve their payoff by changing only their own strategy, while also recognizing the other player strategies.

 As there are two possible interpretation of BE—correlation of strategies and uncorrelated asymmetry, let us consider both.

-### 4.2 Interpretation of HDB: correlation of strategies
+#### 4.2 Interpretation of HDB: correlation of strategies
 Guala and Hindriks put forward that coordination in social institutions, and in 'Hawk-Dove-Bourgeois' as an exemplar case of property, is due to correlation of strategies.
 But what is "correlation of strategies" in the first place?

 Correlation of strategies is a stable state of strategic interaction.
 It is represented by the concept of correlated equilibrium (CE) that goes beyond the Nash equilibrium and allows players to coordinate their strategies through the use of a common randomizer, such as a coin toss or a dice roll.
 This allows players to make decisions based on their beliefs about how the other players will act, which can increase the efficiency of their strategies.
 The concept of CE has been used to explain various phenomena in strategic decision making, including how people form coalitions, how firms cooperate and compete, and how players interact in team games.